JAForbes/blog/public/posts/new-library-superhistory.md

 superhistory.go('/settings')
 ```

-Now we may mount a `Settings` component, and give it access to the history API.
-But wouldn't it be logical to prefix any route commands it makes with `/settings`, so if routes to `/theme/darkmode` the browser actually routes to `/settings/theme/darkmode`.
+Now we may want a `Settings` component to have access to the history API.
+We can give it a new history instance that prefixes any route commands it makes with `/settings`.

+If the component navigates to `/theme/darkmode` the browser actually navigates to `/settings/theme/darkmode`.

 Easy: